 The SARB has a BCP in place which aims to provide a framework for the effective management of a BCM programme.
 This policy allows each department, including the SAMOS operator, to establish a BCP which is specific and appropriate to its own operations.
-In this context, business continuity management is supported by the NPSD Operational Risk Management Framework, and more specifically by the NPSD BCP.
+In this context, BCM is supported by NPSD's Operational Risk Management Framework, and more specifically by NPSD's BCP.